-- Call of Duty seems to have taken an interest in the MAUL for a while, with both Call of Duty: Ghosts and Call of Duty: Advanced Warfare featuring the weapon as a "future" equivalent to the Masterkey used in earlier games, and both times calling it the "Bulldog".
-It is usable as an under barrel attachment in Ghosts.
+- Call of Duty seems to have taken an interest in the MAUL for a while, with both Call of Duty: Ghosts and Call of Duty: Advanced Warfare featuring the weapon, calling it the "Bulldog", featuring it as a standalone weapon in both games and Ghosts also allowing it to be used as an underbarrel attachment for assault rifles.
 In addition, the ASD or AGR in Call of Duty: Black Ops II is modeled with the Metal Storm Redback RWS, incorrectly presented as a regular machine gun rather than the grenade launcher it really is, and the game also featured a singleplayer-only sniper rifle known as the Storm PSR, a fictional three-barreled sniper rifle based on Metal Storm technology (with its ability to queue up to five rounds at once to penetrate all sorts of cover having been a suggested ability of Metal Storm's weapon systems).

 - In Battlefield 4, the Final Stand DLC, fitting the DLC's military sci-fi theme, features the technology demonstrator as a weapon emplacement, called the Schipunov 42, as a reference to Battlefield 2142.
 The weapon functions like a massive shotgun, able to blast away infantry, light vehicles, and choppers with ease.